 If you’ve ever seen the TV show Friends, you know how easy it is to tell what the characters are feeling.
 They express shock by widening their eyes and dropping their jaws.
 They show anger with narrow eyes and furrowed brows.
 You can read their faces like books, especially Ross’s.

 But this isn’t how things work in the real world.
 It’s not true that our facial expressions always transparently communicate how we feel.
 For example, in one study referenced by Gladwell, scientists set up a deliberately surprising scenario for participants.
-The scientists then asked the participants to explain what emotions they though their facial expressions were showing.
+The scientists then asked the participants to explain what emotions they thought their facial expressions were showing.
 Most people said afterwards that they thought they had demonstrated surprise, but only 5 percent of participants had the “typical” wide-eyed and dropped-jaw response we usually associate with surprise.

 On a similar note, Gladwell recounts the story of Amanda Knox.
 When British student Meredith Kercher was murdered in 2001, the Italian police suspected Knox, her roommate, may have been the culprit.